jidongxiao/CSCI1200-DataStructures/labs/list_iterators_new/README.md

-# Lab 6 — Reversing Data 8 Ways: STL Vectors vs. STL Lists vs. Homemade Linked Lists
+# Lab 4 — Reversing Data in Different Ways: STL Vectors vs. STL Lists vs. Homemade Linked Lists

 ## Background - Introduction to GIF Formats and the Concept of Frames